 I read a depressing stat today on CNN;

-The average cost of a wedding climbed to a record high of $35,329 last year.
-This is according to The Knot’s 2016 Real Weddings study.
-That’s up 8% from the 2015 average.
+The average cost of a wedding was $33,391 last year.
+This is according to The Knot’s Real Weddings study.

 Every 6 months or so, my wife and I high five each other and reaffirm that NOT having a wedding was one of the best ideas we ever had.